CoreCrafted-Network/server-docs/skyblock/Island.rst

 - Cobble Gen will generate random ores(Higher Tier Ores are Rarer!
 Obviously!!!)!

-.. [#] Shop can be access with /warp shop or walking from Spawn
+.. [#] Shop can be accessed with /warp shop or by walking from Spawn